Altinn/altinn-studio-docs/content/app/development/ux/texts/_index.en.md

 #### Directly from component editor

-When configuring a component in the Form Editor (choose "Lage" tab from the top menu), you can directly add/edit/translate the texts connected to that component.
+When configuring a component in the Form Editor (choose "Create" tab from the top menu), you can directly add/edit/translate the texts connected to that component.

 Add a text by clicking the `+`-icon for the relevant text type (Label or Description).